Ellison-Lab/TestisTEs2021/README.md

 ## Demo/Instructions

+This workflow is not a single standalone tool and is therefore not suited to demo'ing with a small dataset.
+However the full workflow can be run within 1-3 days on a HPC cluster with modest resource requests.

 A dry run can be initiated via the code below.
 Exclude `-n` for actual run to produce arrow format files under `results/finalized`.
 These hold processed data in a space efficient file format and are easily importable to R as dataframes via the **arrow** package)